Pagan's Mind: Biography

 Between 2014 and 2017, the band was inactive due to health issues from the members of the bands.
 They resumed their activities in late 2017, and started working on a new album.
-On January 22, they announced that due to a family situation, K. Rue would not be featured on the three shows planned in March, and would be replaced by Ole Aleksander Wagenius from the band Withem; the band stated that K. Rue's situation would not interfere with his involvement in the upcoming album.
+On 22 January they announced that due to a family situation, K. Rue would not be featured on the three shows planned in March, and would be replaced by Ole Aleksander Wagenius from the band Withem; the band stated that K. Rue's situation would not interfere with his involvement in the upcoming album.

+On 17 June 2020 Lofstad appeared as a guest on the podcast "The Genghis & Ragman Show", where he revealed that there were some internal strife within the band that they were working through.
+He also stated that the band had made enough material to create a new album, and that he hopes to be able to release that one final album with the band.
+In July 29th 2021, K. Rue appeared on the Youtube show "Breaking Absolutes", where he talked about the upcoming album.
+During the interview he stated that the songwriting will move away from the topics commonly associated with the band.
+He also noted that despite band members moving away from each other, they had found a way to be able to work together, and also assured fans that the new album is coming.
+Nils K. Rue reiterated that sentiment in another interview on August 9th 2023 with Norway Rock Magazine.

 Side-projects by band members

 Nils K. Rue was the vocalist for Canadian power metal Band Eidolon for their final album as well as a single before the band disbanded.

 On 28 November 2016 it was announced that Nils K. Rue would play a character named The Prophet in the next Ayreon album The Source.

 On 22 February 2018 Northward, a hard rock project by Jørn Viggo Lofstad and singer Floor Jansen, was unveiled.
 The two created the project in 2007, writing an entire album worth of music in 2008 but being unable to record previously due to their busy schedules; they ultimately reunited in 2017 to finally record their self-titled debut album, which was released in 2018.